Picnic Point, Washington

 Picnic Point is a census-designated place (CDP) located in Snohomish County, Washington.
-The population was 8,809 at the 2010 census.
+As of the 2020 census, Picnic Point had a population of 9,768.
 It was formerly part of the Picnic Point-North Lynnwood CDP.

 Geography

 Picnic Point is located at coordinates 47°51'37"N 122°17'40"W. The elevation is 79 feet.

 Picnic Point Park, located on the Puget Sound coastline, offers access to the beach as well as views of the sound, Whidbey Island, and the Olympic Mountains.

+Demographics

+Picnic Point first appeared as a census designated place in the 2010 U.S. census formed from part of deleted Picnic Point-North Lynnwood CDP.